 Australia and China’s cordial economic ties, established over the last three decades, have been soured this year over several points of friction.
 China has been unhappy with Australia becoming more vocal about its handling of Uighur Muslims and the protests in Hong Kong.
-But it was Canberra’s appeal for an independent global inquiry into the origins and initial response of Covid-19, that really riled up Beijing.
+But Canberra’s appeal for an independent global inquiry into the origins and initial response of Covid-19 really riled up Beijing.

 Australia’s staunch stances in recent months exposes a latent fear of China’s growing influence in the country’s domestic space, ranging from politics to educational institutions to real estate.
 China’s rising presence in the Indo-Pacific region despite the pandemic has only added to this distrust.
 But despite the economic cost, Australia has made one thing clear: it will stand for its “values” and not be “intimidated.”

 China is Australia’s largest trading partner in terms of both exports and imports.
 China’s share in Australia’s exports reached a record A$117 billion, or 38 per cent, in 2019, more than any other country.
 Australian sectors like mining, tourism, education benefit from trade with China.
 China even imports products such as milk, cheese, wine and meat.

 The Asian superpower’s investment in the mining and agriculture sector also plays a big part in this.
 Over the years, it has been increasing its investment in Australian infrastructure and real estate products too.
 The maximum number of foreign students in Australian universities and tourists also originate from China.